TIBCOSoftware/snappy-examples/README.md

 In order to run this example, we need to install the following:

 1. [Apache Kafka 0.8.2.2](http://kafka.apache.org/downloads.html)
-2. [SnappyData 0.2.2 build](https://github.com/SnappyDataInc/snappy-poc/releases).
-The build contains the binaries for SnappyData product as required by the Ad analytics example of this repository.
+2. [SnappyData 0.3 PREVIEW release](https://github.com/SnappyDataInc/snappydata/releases/tag/v0.3-preview).
+Download the binary snappydata-0.3.0-PREVIEW-bin.tar.gz and Unzip it.
-Unzip it.
-The binaries will be inside "snappydata-0.2.2-bin" directory.
+The binaries will be inside "snappydata-0.3.0-PREVIEW-bin" directory.

-This build is of revision a3c7001 of [snappydata master](https://github.com/SnappyDataInc/snappydata).

 3. JDK 7.0 or JDK 8

 Then checkout the Ad analytics example